-The annual events serve educational and fundraising purposes by providing local community professionals and philanthropists the opportunity to engage with the broader mental health community.
+Founded as a subsidiary of the Lee and Bob Peterson Foundation, Sunshine from Darkness hosts two events each year, the Journey to Wellness Symposium and Inspiring Hope Dinner.
+These events serve educational and fundraising purposes by providing local community professionals and philanthropists the opportunity to engage with the broader mental health community.

 First Step of Sarasota, which offers innovative and comprehensive mental health and substance abuse programs for adults and children, including inpatient, outpatient and telehealth services.
 The organization offers a full array of programs addressing both the opioid-abuse and the child welfare crises.
 It provides intervention and detox services, including a Mothers and Infants program as well as its Student Assistance Programs, which provide mental health services in schools.
 In addition to being licensed by the state, First Step is accredited by the Commission on Accreditation of Rehabilitation Facilities.